-- Strengthening nature connections through outdoor and nature-based learning activities, such as forest explorations, outdoor classroom sessions, and allowing children to play and explore nature freely. - 2.
-Promoting parent-kindergarten collaboration by:
+- 1. Strengthening nature connections through outdoor and nature-based learning activities, such as forest explorations, outdoor classroom sessions, and allowing children to play and explore nature freely. - 2.
+Promoting parent-kindergarten collaboration by: Enhancing dialogue between parents and kindergarten profes activities and gather feedback from parents.
+Exploring flexible engagement opportunities to accommodate time constraints.
+Leveraging parents' expertise in sustainability to benefit EE planning and practices.
+Organizing family sustainability events, including workshops for parents and children on environmental practices and projects that families can continue at home.

 Enhancing dialogue between parents and kindergarten professionals through regular communication channels, such as newsletters, dedicated meetings, and digital platforms.
-These channels can share insights into the kindergarten's environmental activities and gather feedback from parents.
+These channels can share insights into the kindergarten's environmental